mdrame/8-sWeed/README.md

  ## About :

-A simple, but most effective todo list on the market 📝
+A simple to do list app 📝

 ## Progress :